Lost in the Sound of Separation: Overview

-Musically, the sound of Lost in the Sound of Separation has been described as metalcore, post-hardcore, and screamo, with elements of industrial.
-It drew comparison to the works of Refused and Relationship of Command-era (2000) At the Drive-In, while its softer moments chanelled Cult of Luna.
+Musically, the sound of Lost in the Sound of Separation has been described as metalcore, post-hardcore, and screamo, with elements of industrial and post-metal.
+It drew comparison to the works of Refused and Relationship of Command-era (2000) At the Drive-In, while its softer moments channelled Cult of Luna.
 Some reviewers saw the album as more experimental than their past work, while others saw it as refining the sound of Define the Great Line.
 The album's title is taken from a lyric in "We Are the Involuntary".
 According to Chamberlain, the name deals with people telling others what they can and cannot do, "[i]t's the concept of being lost in that noise and trying to separate it all out to make sense of what is going on with your life".
 The lyrics tackle more personal subjects, such as struggles between band members and their near-break up.

 Gillespie's vocals were restricted in order to favour Chamberlain's, adding to aid certain songs, as in "The Only Survivor Was Miraculously Unharmed".
 Gillespie attributed this to the band writing music first and the vocals secondary, "and this music didn't really fit the whole clean vocal thing".
 Guitarist Timothy McTague's parts and keyboardist Christopher Dudley's parts recalled portions of The Alchemy Index (2007) by Thrice.
 Gillespie played his drums from an older rock perspective, as he felt as if "every two or three years, new trends happen in drumming, like certain fills that you hear", and wanted to avoid that.
 For example, he used 16-inch and 18-inch floor toms, combined with a 24-inch kick drum, to achieve a sound akin to 1970s-esque classic rock.
 Leah Helfen played cello on "Desolate Earth :: The End Is Here"; she was suggested by a friend of Goldman's.